England star Sancho reveals Reus’s Dortmund warning | Goal.com

 The 19-year-old has shone since moving to the Bundesliga outfit in 2017, having previously been part of Manchester City’s youth setup, and has established himself as a regular in Lucien Favre’s side.

-Currently on international duty with England, Sancho has said that World Cup winner Reus has been influential in keeping his feet on the ground amid a stratospheric rise in fortunes.
+Currently on international duty with England, Sancho has said that Germany ace Reus has been influential in keeping his feet on the ground amid a stratospheric rise in fortunes.

 “The players at Dortmund give me loads of advice because they’re so experienced,” he told The Independent.
 “Marco Reus is a great player and he keeps telling me that I need to keep working hard in training because someone can take your place at any time.